Stany Van Wymeersch: Career

 Van Wymeersch was born in Ghent and attended secondary school at the Royal Atheneum in his hometown and then studied law at the Ghent University from 1983 to 1989.
 For most of his career, he was active in the communications and cultural sector.

 As a free-lance journalist, he contributed to (among others) Primo Magazine (Belgium), De Telegraaf (Netherlands), De Morgen (Belgium), ABBA Intermezzo Magazine (Germany) and the Official International ABBA Fan Club Magazine (Netherlands).

 Van Wymeersch was also a consultant for the official ABBA exhibition Super Troupers at The O2 in London, which ran from December 2019 until March 2020, and sat for Eurostory.nl on the jury for the Best Lyrics Award at the Eurovision Song Contest 2019, 2021 and 2023.

 November 2020 saw the release of Bonnie and José - Herinnering (Memory) on CD/DVD.
 The CD booklet includes a new interview with Bonnie & José by Van Wymeersch.

 In April 2025, Van Wymeersch released a spoken-word retro pop version of the ABBA song "Crazy World" with the band S-O-K, consisting of himself, Ophelia Van Wymeersch and Klaas Tomme.
 The track featured guest appearances by Swedish guitarist Janne Schaffer and vocalist Susie Webb.
 It premiered on 12 April during the official ABBA Fan Club Day in Roosendaal and was simultaneously released on major digital platforms such as Spotify and YouTube, A limited-edition vinyl single (500 copies) was also released, featuring cover art by photographer Govert de Roos.

+To mark the 50th anniversary of the release of ABBA’s single "Dancing Queen", the Ghent-based band S-O-K, founded by Stany Van Wymeersch but this time with Klaas Tomme on lead vocals, released a new version of the ABBA classic on Spotify and all digital streaming platforms in August 2026.
+It was an intimate, acoustic version, without any disco sounds, in which the melody and vocals take centre stage.